bishtamit-zz/django-searchable-encrypted-fields/README.md

 ```python
 Person.objects.filter(name="Jo").update(name="Bob", _name_data="Bob")
 ```
-###Please note:
+### Please note:
 A SearchField inherits the validators and default formfield (widget) from its associated EncryptedField.
 So:

 1. Do not add validators (they will be ignored), add them to the associated EncryptedField instead.
+2. Use `null=` and `blank=` on the EncryptedField, not the SearchField.
-2. Do not include the EncryptedField in forms, instead just display the SearchField.
+3. Do not include the EncryptedField in forms, instead just display the SearchField.
-3. Typically you should add `editable=False` to the EncryptedField.
+4. Typically you should add `editable=False` to the EncryptedField.
-4. You can override the SearchField widget in a `ModelForm` as usual (see the `encrypted_fields_test` app).
+5. You can override the SearchField widget in a `ModelForm` as usual (see the `encrypted_fields_test` app).
-5. Since SearchFields are the input for their EncryptedField, put your `default="foo""` on the SearchField.
+6. Since SearchFields are the input for their EncryptedField, put your `default="foo""` on the SearchField.
 Any `default` on the EncryptedField will be overridden.

 **Note** Although unique validation (and unique constraints at the database level) for an EncryptedField makes little sense, it is possible to add `unique=True` to a SearchField.